robertbasic/pugdebug/README.md

 ## current release

 The current release of pugdebug is [1.0.0-alpha](https://github.com/robertbasic/pugdebug/releases/tag/v1.0.0-alpha).

-It includes a ZIP package with the binary, so far, only for Linux distributions.
-It should include everyting needed for pugdebug to work correctly, so just download the package, unpack it and start pugdebug.
+It includes a ZIP package with the binary, for both Linux and Windows.
+It should include everything needed for pugdebug to work correctly, so just download the package for your operating system, unpack it and start pugdebug.

 Please report any [issues](https://github.com/robertbasic/pugdebug/issues) you encounter.

 ## setting up the environment

+> NOTE: Setting up the environment should be needed only when you want to help out with
+> developing pugdebug itself.
+And for OS X as there are no current builds for it yet.

 The main dependencies are Python 3.4, [QT5.4](http://doc.qt.io/qt-5/gettingstarted.html),